stal-ix/stal-ix.github.io/IX.md

 /ix/store/0Q4rkMy8J8D1WTVn-rlm-system/touch
 ```

-Some realms have anchor links that mark the current (used) version of some realm:
+Some realms have anchor links that mark the current (used) version of a certain realm:

 ```shell
 ix# ls -la /ix/realm/